TULiberalArts/Political-Science/pages/next-stops.md

 - Education
 - Government affairs

-## Intern in Washington, D.C.

-Students have the opportunity to participate in Temple’s Washington Semester, earning credit while interning in D.C. at places like the U.S. House of Representatives, the Smithsonian and the Washington Post.

 ## Connect with Us on Social Media

 Like us on [facebook.com/TUpolisci](https://www.facebook.com/TUpolisci/) and follow us on [twitter.com/TUpolisci](https://twitter.com/TUpolisci) to stay updated on department events and news.